digideskio/Prepare-Pack-Pedal/prepare_pack_pedal.md

 ## Introduction

-In a world where we are increasingly cut off from our surroundings and environment, cycle touring offers a way for people to reconnect.
+In a world where we are increasingly cut off from our surroundings and environment, cycle touring offers a way to reconnect.
 There is a need and desire to simplify the standard tourist packaged adventure holidays and find alternative ways to explore and discover that genuinely open up the world to people.
-Adding a bit of risk into life is the key to discovery and finding meaning.
+Adding a bit of risk into life can be the key to discovery and finding meaning.
 Cycle touring is an excellent catalyst for this.

 Cycle touring is also cheap and accessible to all.
 It doesn’t require, contrary to popular opinion, a lot of equipment, technical expertise, money or fitness.
 Everything in this practical guide can be accomplished on a tiny budget, and with no experience.
 The only thing you will need is a willingness to discover, openness to the unknown, and an acceptance of people and cultures.

 You don’t have to be strong, fit, male, or in any way athletic to go cycle touring.
 It’s just a means of transport.
 It’s also a brilliant way to travel because it’s cheap, gets you fit, and it puts you in contact with your environment and the people in the towns and countries you visit; borders are easier to cross; people are friendly because you turned up on a bike and treat you less like a tourist.
 Gradually, you get used to the travelling experience and feel less paranoia about riding in unknown territory or meeting nasty people along the way.

 Cycle touring is not something that is on a bucket list of 1000 ways to travel.
-It’s completely unique - ‘evolved’ even - and it has become very popular in its niche because it works.
+It’s completely unique - evolved even - and it has become very popular in its niche because it works.
 No other way of travelling will provide exactly the same kind of experience.
-You can go from A to B or you can go via the rest of the alphabet (and beyond).
+You can go from A to B or you can go via the rest of the alphabet.
 It’s up to you, the amount of time you have, how much you want to get away from the ‘main road culture’, and how deep you want to go into the experience.

 Ultimately, cycle touring is when you get a bike - doesn’t really matter which one - put some bags on it with your stuff in it, check you have some money and your passport, point your bike at the horizon, and start pedalling.
 It’s all about cutting loose - but in a Western world, where it is commonly thought that decisions have to be qualified and rationalised before they can be made, a little information can help you make the most difficult step: leaving.